 QNA Director-General Meets Kazakh Ambassador

-(MENAFN- Gulf Times) His Excellency Director-General of Qatar News Agency Ahmed bin Saeed Al Rumaihi met today with the Ambassador of the Republic of Kazakhstan to the State of Qatar Arman Issagaliyev.

-During the meeting, they discussed aspects of joint cooperation between the two countries in the field of media.joint cooperation media Arman Issagaliyev
+Doha, Qatar: Director-General of Qatar News Agency (QNA) HE Ahmed bin Saeed Al Rumaihi met today with Ambassador of the Republic of Kazakhstan to the State of Qatar HE Arman Issagaliyev.
+During the meeting, aspects of joint cooperation between the two countries in the field of media were discussed.

 Legal Disclaimer: